 Shawn Slezak's Biography

-Shawn Slezak is a retired Deputy Sheriff from the Story County Sheriff’s Office in Iowa.
+Shawn is a retired Deputy Sheriff from the Story County Sheriff’s Office in Iowa.
 He retired as a Sergeant in the uniformed patrol division.
 During his career he worked in the jail, detective, undercover narcotics, & civil divisions.
-Shawn spent eighteen years as a member of the Story County Emergency Response team, serving the last seven years as the Team Leader.
-He is a state certified handgun, shotgun and rifle instructor, ran the Story County Sheriff’s Office firearms program, and managed the firearms range.
+Shawn spent eighteen years as a member of the Story County Emergency Response Team, serving the last seven years as the team leader.
+He is a State Certified Handgun, Shotgun, & Rifle Instructor and ran the Story County Sheriff’s Office firearms program and managed the firearms range.
 Shawn is a Federal Bureau of Investigations National Academy graduate with the 248th Session.
-He enjoys spending time outdoors in the mountains.
+In his free time, he enjoys spending time outdoors in the mountains.